Raoul Korner: Medi Bayreuth (2016–2022)

 After an impressive start into the season with Bayreuth, Korner was selected as the "Team International" head coach for the 2017 BBL All-Star Game.

-Hamburg Towers (2022–present)
+Hamburg Towers (2022–2023)

-After six years at Medi Bayreuth, on June 08, 2022 he signed as head coach at Hamburg Towers of the German Basketball Bundesliga.
+After six years at Medi Bayreuth, on June 08, 2022, he signed as head coach at Hamburg Towers of the German Basketball Bundesliga.

+Tainan TSG GhostHawks (2024–present)

+On January 29, 2024, he signed as head coach at Tainan TSG GhostHawks of the P. League+.